Relaxing Sunset Street Photography In Tokyo, Japan

 Wide angle of Shibuya Crossing at the Shibuya Hikarie Observation Deck

 I have spoken about this a number of times, but I love the way that the light from the sunset spills into the different alleyways and narrow streets of Tokyo.
 The light will sometimes hit spots on the street, or certain parts of the buildings.
+The effect produces a beautiful contrast of light and shadow.

 If you’re looking to do street photography at sunset in Tokyo, I would try to plan out a different location each day of your trip.
 You’ll find that some locations get really crowded during sunset, while others are almost completely isolated during the evening.